julzinsights/julzinsightcom3/content/_index.md

     title: >-
       Julz Insight is an independent studio focused on building impactful products and providing bespoke services.
-    content: >
+    content: |
-      Make the shift from now to next by [booking your free consultation](/contact/).
+      Make the shift from now to next!
   - type: cta_section
     section_id: cta
     title: Let’s Work Together!